sfilip/firpm/README.md

-Inside each folder you will find a README.md file describing the external dependencies of that particular version along with instructions on how to compile and install it, generate the corresponding Doxygen-generated documentation or the test executables, which are designed to use Google's gtest unit testing framework.
+Inside each folder you will find a README.md file describing the external dependencies of that particular version along with instructions on how to compile and install it, generate the corresponding Doxygen documentation or the test executables, which are designed to use Google's gtest unit testing framework.

 The code has been tested *only* on machines with Linux-based installations.
 For example, a recent